Importers of agricultural, agrifood, wood products ans products of the sea, live animals or animal genetic material from the United Kingdom

 How is the French Ministry of Agriculture and Food preparing for the possible impacts of Brexit on sanitary and phytosanitary controls?

-While awaiting the outcome of the negotiations on the future relationship between the European Union and the United Kingdom, the Ministry of Agriculture and Food is preparing for the roll-out, starting on 1st January 2021, of SPS border controls for flows coming from and going to the United Kingdom.
+The Ministry of Agriculture and Food is preparing for the roll-out, starting on 1st January 2021, of SPS border controls for flows coming from and going to the United Kingdom.

 Where imports are concerned, the Ministry is working in close conjunction with the organisations managing the entry points along France’s Channel/North Sea coast with a view to setting up new border inspection posts or resizing existing facilities.
 The Ministry’s human resources have been enhanced for the deployment of new import control activities.